awsdocs/amazon-s3-developer-guide/doc_source/AuthUsingAcctOrUserCredPHP3.md

-# Making Requests Using AWS Account or IAM User Credentials \- AWS SDK for PHP<a name="AuthUsingAcctOrUserCredPHP3"></a>
+# Making requests using AWS account or IAM user credentials \- AWS SDK for PHP<a name="AuthUsingAcctOrUserCredPHP3"></a>

 This section explains how to use a class from version 3 of the AWS SDK for PHP to send authenticated requests using your AWS account or IAM user credentials\.
 It assumes that you are already following the instructions for [Using the AWS SDK for PHP and Running PHP Examples](UsingTheMPphpAPI.md) and have the AWS SDK for PHP properly installed\.